This post may contain affiliate links, view our disclosure.

 The First Course

-After eating one or two dates, you move on to the first course, which is typically some kind of soup, such as Red Lentil Soup.
+After eating one or two dates, you move on to the first course, which is typically some kind of soup, frequently this red lentil soup.
 (As you can imagine, meals during Ramadan usually involve several courses.)

 The Main Course

 Then comes the main course, which can be a pretty elaborate spread.
 The main course is similar to a large Sunday supper or sometimes even a holiday dinner.
-It may include several different dishes of meat, rice, potato, and/or vegetables.
-Think something along the lines of roasted chicken and vegetables with mashed potatoes and gravy, and then add pot roast, then add candied sweet potatoes, then add green bean casserole.
+It may include several different dishes of meat, rice, potatoes, beautiful salads (like salad shirazi), and/or vegetables.
+To give you an idea of the variation, think along the lines of roasted chicken and vegetables with mashed potatoes and gravy, and then add pot roast, then add candied sweet potatoes, then add green bean casserole.
 You get the idea.

 The good thing about this is that once you make a feast like this, you probably won’t have to cook again for at least another two or three days (depending on how big your family is), thanks to leftovers.